Dumpofdeath/captainvtol_kmry/README.md

 Created by: CaptainVTOL

 KMRY Monterey Regional Airport is a regional airport located in Monterey, California.
-The aiport is serviced by Allegiant Air, American Eagle, and United Express, as well as Alask Airlines in 2021.
+The airport is serviced by Allegiant Air, American Eagle, and United Express, as well as Alask Airlines in 2021.
+KMRY is also part of the Western Expansion of the PilotEdge ATC service.

 The AI-generated KMRY had several issues, such as missing buildings, mountainous taxiways, and a general lack of life.
 As such, I decided to make my own take on it for use in MSFS.